ZDPLI/GPAssistant/README.md

 - **Admin panel** for managing subscriptions.
 - **Russian and English locales** with a simple language switch.

+The application detects a CUDA-enabled GPU and will use it automatically for faster inference.
+You can control how many layers of the model are offloaded to GPU via the `N_GPU_LAYERS` environment variable.

 ## Usage

 1. Install Python dependencies: